-Difficulties with respect to costs and benefits as discussed in the sections above have several implications for the ex-ante evaluations of potential new regulations, CBA and others.
-A first and very fundamental notion is that not evaluating the regulations using a CBA but a Multi-Criteria Analysis (MCA) does not solve the problem.
-Cost and effect will be relevant in all cases and uncertainty in cost and effect estimates is not irrelevant in case of an MCA.
+Difficulties with respect to costs and benefits as discussed in the sections above have several implications for the ex ante evaluations of potential new regulations, CBA and others.
+A first and very fundamental notion is that not evaluating the regulations using a CBA but a Multi-Criteria Analysis

+(MCA) does not 'solve' the problem.
+Costs and effects will in all cases be relevant, and uncertainty in cost and effect estimates is not irrelevant in case of an MCA.

-Secondly, and related to the first point, it is important to realise that uncertainty in costs and benefits is not a reason to negatively value the methodology of CBA in general.
-A CBA only integrates estimations of relevant costs and benefits - the estimations of costs and estimates strictly speaking are external inputs for a CBA.
+Secondly, and related to the first point, it is important to realize that uncertainty in costs and benefits is not a reason to negatively value the methodology of CBA in general.
+A CBA 'only' integrates estimations of relevant costs and benefits - the estimations of costs and estimates strictly speaking are external inputs for a CBA.

-A poor estimate of costs and benefits certainly has an impact on the outcome of a CBA, and might even undermine its use.
+But poor estimates of costs and benefits certainly have an impact on the outcomes of a CBA, and might even undermine its use.
 Assuming that regulatory policies are evaluated using a CBA framework, then the recommendations below might be useful.